lexibank/tlopo/out/vol3/chapter12.md

 <a id="s-3-3"></a>

-## 3.3.
+### 3.3.
 Growth stage 6: green, drinkable

-Two forms can be reconstructed for landmark stage 6, 'green drinkable coconut with thin creamy flesh '.
+Two forms can be reconstructed for landmark stage 6, 'green drinkable coconut with thin creamy flesh'.
 The first, POc &ast;karut,9 has the best distributed support, but it is not as widely reflected as stage 9 terms, a fact that is surprising (and unexplained) in light of the salience of stage 6 in Oceanic cultures.

 <table>
 <tr>